 After throwing on all the layers I had with me and double checking my camera was fully charged, I made my way to the reception where my pick up was already waiting.
-The mini bus zoomed around the town collecting another 12 sleepy looking tourists before dropping us all at the Kapadokya Balloon office.
+The minibus zoomed around the town collecting another 12 sleepy looking tourists before dropping us all at the Kapadokya Balloon office.
 We all handed over 100 euros, were given a safety briefing card to read and ushered into a cosy room where we could help ourselves to some breakfast.

 Chewing on my Cornflakes, I mulled over the safety briefing.
 It showed how to enter the balloon as well as the safety landing position which you must adopt if instructed.
 Landing.
 I hadn’t even thought about how you land in a hot air balloon and the image, showing the basket falling to one side and all the passengers squashed up in the ’safety’ position, didn’t exactly look promising.
 I suddenly felt a little nervous.

-Just as I was wondering when we were going to be leaving, a guy came into the room and ushered us all into mini-vans which took us to a dusty flat field.
+Just as I was wondering when we were going to be leaving, a guy came into the room and led us all into mini-vans which took us to a dusty flat field.
 The hot air balloon basket had been tied to a Land Rover and the balloon section had been unrolled and was slowly being filled with air using big fans at first and then flames.
-In no time the huge balloon was towering above us and our group of 13 was told to climb into the basket.
+In no time the huge balloon was towering above us and our group was told to climb into the basket.

 (top tip…stay at the back of the group so you will be last on – you will then be in the corner which gives you the best spot in the balloon!!!!)

-The guys on the ground undid the ropes and we slowly began to float upwards into the dawn lit sky.
+The guys on the ground undid the ropes and we slowly began to float upwards into the dawn-lit sky.
 It was a strange sensation seeing the ground move further away from under my feet in such a gentle motion.
 I looked up into the belly of the balloon in awe of how this large bit of plastic and a bit of gas could keep us floating.

 On one side was the Rose Valley and it’s pink tinge and winding formations.
 On the other was the famous pinnacles, precariously sat in the valley.
 You could make out the town and all the houses that had been built in the caves.
 The view was made even more magical by the 40 or so other hot air balloons that floated around majestically.
-It was beyond picturesque.
+It was quite something!

-The sun popped up behind the Rose Valley revealing rivers and towns in the distance as well as the snow capped Uludoruk mountain, Turkeys second highest peak.
+The sun popped up behind the Rose Valley revealing rivers and towns in the distance, as well as the snow, capped Uludoruk mountain, Turkeys second highest peak.

 What struck me most about the flight was how peaceful it was.
 Apart from the occasional roar of the flames that kept our balloon afloat, there was nothing but silence as we floated up and down around the area, letting the gentle wind decide our direction.
 Our group barely said a word.
 It somehow didn’t seem right to break the silence and stillness around us.

 The flight took an hour which was a good amount of time.
-The 2 hour option would have been too long.
+The 2-hour option would have been too long.
 Despite the layers, the cold was starting to get to me.
-As we came in to land, I spotted our Land Rover driving around the ground below us.
+As we came into land, I spotted our Land Rover driving around the ground below us.
 I began to prepare myself for what I thought was going to be a bumpy landing.